chainloop-dev/chainloop/app/controlplane/README.md

 We use [ent](https://entgo.io) as database Object Relational Mapping (ORM).

-The way a change in the data model will works is
+The way a change in the data model is as follows

 - Add a new/update an existing entity via a schema update.
 Schemas can be found at `internal/data/ent/schema`
 - Generate the code changes associated with that schema change. `make generate`